 Day 1: Livadi Beach, Arkadi Monastery and Rethymno

-Day 2: Fortress of Rethymno and Chania
+Day 2: Rethymnon Fortress and Chania

 Day 3: Seitan Limania and Kalathas Beach